Frequently Asked Questions

 Q: How do I take a trip out to the Channel Islands National Park?

-A: Located off the coast of Ventura, the islands can be accessed through Island Packers Cruises - 805-642-1393. www.islandpackers.com
+A: Located off the coast of Ventura, the five islands that comprise Channel Islands National Park can be accessed via Island Packers Cruises.
+The Park’s sole concessionaire, Island Packers runs trips to the islands daily. www.islandpackers.com; 805-642-1393.

 Q: When Do Whale Watching trips take place in Ventura?